Jiangsu Tetra New Material Technology Co., Ltd.

 Overall, cycloaliphatic epoxy resins not only overcome the yellowing and reliability limitations of traditional resins but also balance optical, electrical, and process performance, making them an optimal choice for advanced LED encapsulation systems.

 Despite these advantages, cycloaliphatic epoxy resins face practical challenges.
-Their rigid molecular structure leads to low elongation at break (<5%), making the material relatively brittle under thermal cycling or mechanical stress.
-Higher cost compared to conventional epoxy resins also requires careful consideration in cost-sensitive applications.
+As a type of high-performance specialty epoxy resins, their rigid molecular structure leads to low elongation at break (<5%), making the material relatively brittle under thermal cycling or mechanical stress.
+In addition, their higher cost compared to conventional epoxy resins requires careful consideration in cost-sensitive applications.

 Current industry solutions focus on composite modification and structural optimization.
 Incorporating inorganic fillers such as SiO₂ or Al₂O₃ improves thermal conductivity (1–3 W/m·K) and reduces thermal stress, enhancing encapsulation reliability.
 Nanocomposite approaches optimize interfacial interactions to suppress aging and extend service life.
 Molecular design introducing flexible segments further improves toughness while maintaining optical stability.